Surrogate's Courthouse: 2000s to present

 The New York City Department of Finance used part of the second floor for registering and storing mortgages and deeds until 2001.
 New York Times reporter David W. Dunlap wrote in 2006 that, although the general public could not enter the building unless they had business there, DCAS had advised its guards to allow visitors to see the lobby.
 The general public was allowed to access the records in the building, but the archival rooms could not fit large groups.
 The New York City Department of Cultural Affairs moved into a 13000 ft2 space on the second floor in 2006, following a $4.1 million renovation designed by Swanke Hayden Connell Architects.
 The Building Energy Exchange was also established in the Surrogate's Courthouse in 2015, occupying a 5500 ft2 space once used as a courtroom and as a film set.

 By the early 21st century, the Surrogate's Courthouse no longer provided sufficient space for the city's records.
 In 2017, DORIS began moving the records to the New York State Archives, as well as to the Municipal Archives in the building's basement.
 In addition, between 2016 and 2020, Urbahn Architects renovated the lobby's skylight, which involved replacing several parts of the corroded steel frame as well as adding replicas of the original skylight's glass blocks.
 The skylight replacement project received the 2020 Lucy Moses Preservation Award from the New York Landmarks Conservancy.
+As part of the "Halls of the City" program, in early 2026, the New York City government began renting out the Surrogate's Courthouse and several other properties for events.
+The courthouse could accommodate events with up to 275 people seated or 500 standing.
+The functions there included a New York Fashion Week exhibition, along with gatherings organized by Solange Knowles and Goldman Sachs.